Call4Cloud | MMP-C | Autopilot | Device Preparation

 But even without Winget available on the device, the Intune Management Extension(IME) “knows” about the Package Manager Framework / Winget.
 As shown below, this functionality is “build-in” into IME.

-The IME will use the Microsoft.Management.Clients.IntuneManagementExtension.WinGetLibrary.dll and of course the main DLL, the WindowsPackageManager.dll.
-With these “build-in knowledge/Dll files“, the agentexecutor.exe is able to install the MS Store Apps
+The IME will use the Microsoft.Management.Clients.IntuneManagementExtension.WinGetLibrary.dll and, of course, the main DLL, the WindowsPackageManager.dll.
+With these “build-in knowledge/Dll files“, the agentexecutor.exe can install the MS Store Apps!

-It could take some time when you have a freshly installed device before the Company Portal starts installing.
-After some time waiting and having the build in Winget Package manager updated, we could also use Winget in our own user session.
+When you have a freshly installed device, it could take some time before the Company Portal starts installing.
+After waiting some time and having the built-in Winget Package manager updated, we could also use Winget in our own user session.

 That’s not what we want, do we?
 So let’s block it! or at least try to block it!